-In June 2017, the OGA published this report which provides a new cost estimate for offshore oil and gas decommissioning in the UK Continental Shelf (UKCS).
+In July 2021, the OGA published a new cost estimate for offshore oil and gas decommissioning in the UK Continental Shelf (UKCS).

 The total cost of decommissioning UKCS offshore oil and gas infrastructure has reduced to £46bn equating to a projected saving of nearly £14bn (23%), marking steady progress towards the £39bn by end-2022 target called for in the 2017 report.
 The substantial saving already achieved is good news for both industry and the Exchequer.

 The £2bn (4%) reduction in the 2021 estimate is the result of continuous improvement and reductions in: